Proposals Keep Getting Rejected: What's Actually Wrong

 Repeat for proposals #2–5.

-If fewer than 2 out of 5 had all 3 elements, that’s why your close rate is 18%.
+Count how many of those proposals had all three elements in place: budget confirmed, verbal agreement on scope and price, and a review meeting scheduled.
+If fewer than 2 out of 5 had all three, that’s exactly why your close rate is stuck at 18%.

 Step 2: Calculate Your Rejection Cost (10 minutes)